Beef Noodle Soup

 Sauté the Mushrooms

-Heat 1 tablespoon of olive oil in a soup pot over medium-high heat and add the mushrooms.
+Heat 1 tablespoon of olive oil in a large soup pot over medium-high heat.

 Prepare the Beef

-Cut meat into 1-inch cubes, discard any large pieces of fat.
+Cut the stew meat into 1-inch cubes, removing any large pieces of fat (marbling is fine).

 Add more oil as needed.